Coel316/learning-journal/learn-markup.md

 Learning Markdown is simple.
 With Markdown you can simply read and write syntax for formatting plain text.

-Markdown can be used to:
-1. Make words **bold**, *italics*, change font size, etc
+Markdown is used to make words **bold**, *italics*, change font size, etc

-Markdown can be used for
+Markdown can also be used for:
 - Lists
 - Spacing
 - Tables